Get stories and expert advice on all things related to college and parenting.

 Check the ACT website for updates as they add more seats and make other changes to accommodate students.
 The ACT is currently planning to offer testing on Sept.
 12, 13 and 19 and Oct.
 10, 17, 24, and 25.

 A growing number of colleges and universities around the country (including the entire University of California system) have announced that they will waive standardized test requirements for their next admission cycle.

 At some schools, this change will be for one year only; others are instituting a three-year pilot to evaluate the impact.
 Many schools had gone "test optional" before the pandemic.
 For a complete list, visit the National Center for Fair and Open Testing website.

-Be sure to check the websites of the schools your high school junior plans to apply to for information about updated ACT or SAT requirements.
+Be sure to check the websites of the schools your high school senior plans to apply to for information about updated ACT or SAT requirements.

-These exams took place on the original predetermined days from May 11th through May 22.
-Courses with portfolio submissions extended that deadline to May 26.
 Students who had incomplete exam submissions will be registered to take exams during the August 24-31 window and eligible students should have been notified by July 27.
-View the full schedule for online AP exams here >
+View the full schedule for online AP exams here.

 Students can take the test on a computer, tablet or smartphone.
 Each question will be timed, and will require written responses that demonstrate strong knowledge of the subject, rather than multiple-choice questions that could potentially be Googled during test-taking.